chriscohen/codeception-drupal-content-types/README.md

 - **humanName** is the way that the content type is named in the UI (and is case-sensitive).
 - **machineName** is the way that the content type is named to Drupal, and should match whatever is set in Drupal.
 - **fields** is a list of all of the fields on the content type, with their properties.
-  - **globals** is a simple list of the "reused" fields on this type.
+  - **globalFields** is a simple list of the "reused" fields on this type.
 If your content type has a field that simply reuses exactly a field from another content type, set it up in GlobalFields (above) and just reference it here.
 An exception would be if it had a slight difference, such as when you set the same field, but you change its label from "Foo" to something else.
 In this case, it wouldn't be able to be a global field.